 This recipe and others can be found in the 12-part illustrated series "A World of Curries".
 You can read all about this unique Indian flavor here.

-8 to 10 fresh red chiles, such as serrano or jalapeño, seeds and stems removed
+3 small fresh red chiles, such as serranos, stems removed

-In a food processor or blender, combine the chiles, onions, garlic, shrimp paste, nuts, tamarind concentrate, and galangal, and puree to a fine paste.
+In a food processor, combine the shallots, ginger, chiles, garlic, and galangal and puree to a smooth paste.

 Bring the coconut milk to a boil in a wok, add the paste, reduce the heat slightly, and cook, stirring occasionally, for about 5 minutes.
 Add the tomato and eggplant and cook for five more minutes.

 Add the catfish, beans, cilantro, and fish sauce, and cook over medium heat for ten minutes, or until the beans are tender.
 The curry should be quite liquid, so add some water or fish stock if necessary.

 Serve garnished with the green onion.